-Answering such a question reuires going back to the notions of hard and soft power.
+Answering such a question requires going back to the notions of hard and soft power.
 Véliz borrows these concepts from Rainer Forst (2017), a philosopher who put forward a critical and relational theory of justice.
 Forst goes beyond the distinction between hard and soft power to elaborate on the concepts of domination and oppression that are the core of injustice.
 Domination and oppression are not explicitly mentioned in Privacy is Power, though one case is studied extensively: during World War II, Jewish people in the Netherlands were killed at a far higher rate than Jews in other European countries.
 One explanation is that the Netherlands collected a lot of population data, including religion, and had mechanisms to record and process the data.

 Véliz suggests that privacy functions as a blindfold to justice.
 This is only true if privacy is applied equally, but we know that privacy is not applied equally to all.
 Those who are poor often lose out.
-Routinely, the poor - which is often a proxy for race - do not have a right to privacy as their data are gathered in a multitude of ways and as they are made visible to both the state and companies.
+Routinely, the poor – which is often a proxy for race – do not have a right to privacy as their data are gathered in a multitude of ways and as they are made visible to both the state and companies.
 If homeless people apply for social housing in Los Angeles, they must first go through the maze of the digital coordinated entry tool (Eubanks, 2018).
-If they apply for state funded pregnancy aid, poor women have to reveal the most intimate details of their life (Bridges, 2017).
+If they apply for state-funded pregnancy aid, poor women have to reveal the most intimate details of their life (Bridges, 2017).
 In other words, the privacy of marginalized people is even more endangered than that of other people.
 New technologies exacerbate inequalities and amplify racism (Benjamin, 2019).
-While Véliz does an excellent job of explaining how dangerous the surveillance economy can be, and acknowledges that technologies perpetuate sexism and racism (p.60), the general analysis would have benefitted from a more fundamental theorization, which in turn would have had implications for policy making.
+While Véliz does an excellent job of explaining how dangerous the surveillance economy can be, and acknowledges that technologies perpetuate sexism and racism (p.60), the general analysis would have benefited from a more fundamental theorization, which in turn would have had implications for policy making.

-Privacy at the margins
+Privacy at the Margins

 It is precisely here where Scott Skinner-Thompson’s Privacy at the Margins is most relevant.
 Skinner-Thompson, from the University of Colorado Law School, draws on his law review papers and thus his book is aimed at a somewhat different audience.
 It would help to be familiar with US constitutional law or US civil rights law.
 However, readers with a background in privacy (law) are probably not unfamiliar with his discourse.
 Besides law, Skinner-Thompson also engages with the literatures of surveillance studies, critical data studies and critical theory.
 The book’s six chapters are detailed and dense.

 Skinner-Thompson offers a rich and powerful account of how we should understand privacy within US doctrinal law.
 The right to privacy is often sacrificed in courts.
 Skinner-Thompson shows how privacy can be beneficial to marginalized groups in society – if properly theorized and understood.
-He details how the privacy of marginalized people is disproportionately violated, and analyzes how legal theories of privacy have given inadequate attention to the importance of privacy to marginalized communities and failed to account for the particular material harms they incur when their privacy is violated.
+He details how the privacy of marginalized people is disproportionately violated, and analyses how legal theories of privacy have given inadequate attention to the importance of privacy to marginalized communities and failed to account for the particular material harms they incur when their privacy is violated.
 He then proposes new ways of thinking about privacy; for instance, that the right to privacy would be an option in court.